Orchis italica

 Orchis italica, the naked man orchid or the Italian orchid, is a species of orchid native to the Mediterranean Basin.
 It gets its common name from the lobed lip (labellum) of each flower which resembles the general shape of a naked man wearing a hat.
-In Italy, it is believed that the consumption of the plant is conducive to virility.
+In Italy, it was believed that the consumption of the plant is conducive to virility.
 It prefers partial shade and low nutrient soil, and flowers in April.
 Orchis italica grows up to 50 cm in height, with bright pink, densely clustered flowers.

 Distribution

 Orchis italica is commonly found in large clusters in the Mediterranean region.
 It is native to southwestern Europe (Balearic Islands, Portugal, Sardinia, and Spain), southeastern Europe (Albania, Greece, Italy, Crete, Sicily, and countries of the former Yugoslavia), western Asia (Cyprus, the East Aegean Islands, Lebanon, Syria, Israel and Turkey), and northern Africa (Algeria, Libya, Morocco, and Tunisia).